laura-cramm/CIND-820-Big-Data-Analytics-Project/README.md

         * The 'Grid_Search_Results' notebook, which contains the code to combine the F2-scores from each of the five sliding windows and to choose the optimal model hyperparameters.
         * The 'Evaluating_models_using_test_data' notebook, which contains the steps executed to evaluate model performance on the test data set <br>
     <b>HTML Files folder: </b>
         * Contains the .ipynb files converted to .html
+<b> 3.
+Working Dataset folder: </b>
+    * Contains the working dataset as both .csv and pickle files